fitodic/centerline/README.rst

 .. figure::  docs/source/images/example.png
    :align:   center

-   The source and the output geometry visualized in `QGIS <https://www.qgis.org/en/site/>`_.

 Roads, rivers and similar linear structures are often represented by long and complex polygons.
 Since one of the most important attributes of a linear structure is its length, extracting that attribute from a